Who has leftover Easter chocolates? Not consuming it in a ‘Tasmanian Devil’ or ‘Cookie Monster’ like fashion is practically sacrilegious!

 - Roll slighted heaped tablespoons of dough into balls and place onto each baking sheet, leaving plenty of room for the cookies to spread.
 Bake for 12 minutes or until golden at the edges and risen in the middle.
 Let them cool for 5 minutes, then move to a rack to cool completely.
 Repeat until all the dough is used.

 Who doesn’t love cheesecake?
+Make one from leftover Easter chocolates!
 Your little ones will be happy to sacrifice some of their egg chocolates if they know they are getting this in return.
-The beauty about this recipe is that, once the cake is set, you can top with little chocolate eggs or sugar eggs.
+The beauty about this recipe is that, once the cake is set, you can top it with little chocolate eggs or sugar eggs.

 - 14 milk chocolate digestive biscuits, finely crushed